-D.4.
-A 12th grade student may enroll receive credit for no more than up to the equivalent of one academic school year.

-- 2.5.
-Proportionate reductions are made for any student who enrolls in the program during the course of a school year. - 3.6.
-The maximum number of Carnegie units credits that may be earned during the academic year is the total of the high school courses and college courses.
-The total may not exceed 30 college credit hours per academic year. the number of courses for full-time status. - 4.7.
-College courses for which five three-semester hours (7.5 quarter hours) are earned are awarded one Carnegie unit credit toward high school graduation credit.
-Fractional Carnegie units shall be credits are awarded proportionally.
+- 1. A student who enrolls in CCP for the first time in: - A. grades 7, 8 or 9 may receive credit toward high school graduation for up to the equivalent of four academic school years. - B. 10th grade may receive credit toward high school graduation for up to the equivalent of three academic school years. - C. 11th grade may receive credit toward high school graduation for up to the equivalent of two academic school years. - D. 12th grade may receive credit for up to the equivalent of one academic school year. - 2.
+Proportionate reductions are made for any student who enrolls in the program during the course of a school year. - 3.
+For the purpose of this program, an academic year begins with the summer term.
+The maximum number of credits that may be earned during the academic year is the total of the high school courses and college courses.
+The total may not exceed 30 college credit hours per academic year. - 4.
+College courses for which three-semester hours are earned are awarded one credit toward high school graduation credit.
+Fractional credits are awarded proportionally.